 So, here’s what you need to know…

-First of all, the 3 Week Diet is split into four distinct phases (imaginatively named Phase 1, Phase 2, Phase 3, and Phase 4).
+First of all, it’s split into four distinct phases (imaginatively named Phase 1, Phase 2, Phase 3, and Phase 4).
 These are not all the same length.
 The first phase – which is also well known to be the hardest – will last 7 days.
 The second only lasts for a single day, but is in some ways more effective and important than the other longer phases.
 The third phase lasts from day 9-11 and is completely unique and different to any diet you have ever tried.

 Finally, Phase 4 lasts from day 12 to day 21.
 Here, you’ll also learn the best strategies you can use in order to sustain the weight loss and keep that positive momentum up for a long time.